 Connect to our wide network of professionals who can help support your entrepreneurial journey each step of the way.

 Team up with our business experts that can support you at every stage of the business lifecycle to help your business grow.

 What the SBDC did for me was help me focus on what my business actually is, where my profit margins will be, and where my audience is.Ty Gray-El, TyGrayEl LLC

 The Michigan SBDC has resources and training available specifically for underrepresented small businesses, including materials that are available in Spanish, Chinese, and Arabic.
 Check out our on-demand webinars, or download free resources that can help you start and scale your business.

-The SBDC invites you to be a part of the movement to Uplift Michigan.
-By starting and growing a strong business, you become an integral part of your community’s recovery and economic vitality.
-Sign up to be a part of Uplift Michigan.
-You can participate whether this is your first time to the SBDC or you are already an SBDC Client!
+By starting and growing a strong business, you can be an important part of your community’s economic vitality.
+You can participate whether this is your first time to the SBDC or you are already an SBDC client!

 About the National Inclusivity Challenge